Skip to main content

 Keystone

-You can monitor your system health through Keystone Collector services by using any monitoring system that supports HTTP requests.
+You can monitor the health of Keystone Collector by using any monitoring system that supports HTTP requests.
+Monitoring the health can help to ensure that data is available on the Keystone dashboard.

 By default, Keystone health services do not accept connections from any IP other than localhost.
 The Keystone health endpoint is /uber/health, and it listens on all interfaces of the Keystone Collector server on port 7777.
 On query, an HTTP request status code with a JSON output is returned from the endpoint as a response, describing the status of the Keystone Collector system.